Food Poisoning

 Amebiasis |

 A parasite called Entamoeba histolytica causes amebiasis.
 Symptoms can start within a few days to years.
-It usually takes 2 to 4 weeks to show symptoms.
+It usually takes two to four weeks to show symptoms.
+Symptoms include:

 You can get by: